 A Prayer for Vindication and Deliverance

-43 1 Judge me, O God, and plead my cause against an ungodly nation: Oh deliver me from the deceitful and unjust man.
-2 For thou art the God of my strength; Why hast thou cast me off?
-Why go I mourning because of the oppression of the enemy?
-3 Oh send out thy light and thy truth; Let them lead me: Let them bring me unto thy holy hill, And to thy tabernacles.
-4 Then will I go unto the altar of God, Unto God my exceeding joy; And upon the harp will I praise thee, O God, my God.
-5 Why art thou cast down, O my soul?
-And why art thou disquieted within me?
-Hope thou in God; For I shall yet praise him, [Who is] the help of my countenance, and my God.
+43 1 Judge me, O God, And plead my cause against a nation not pious, From a man of deceit and perverseness Thou dost deliver me, 2 For thou 'art' the God of my strength.
+Why hast Thou cast me off?
+Why mourning do I go up and down, In the oppression of an enemy?
+3 Send forth Thy light and Thy truth, They—they lead me, they bring me in, Unto Thy holy hill, and unto Thy tabernacles.
+4 And I go in unto the altar of God, Unto God, the joy of my rejoicing.
+And I thank Thee with a harp, O God, my God.
+5 What! bowest thou thyself, O my soul?
+And what! art thou troubled within me?
+Wait for God, for still I confess Him, The salvation of my countenance, and my God!

 Former Deliverances and Present Troubles

-9 But now thou hast cast [us] off, and brought us to dishonor, And goest not forth with our hosts.
-10 Thou makest us to turn back from the adversary; And they that hate us take spoil for themselves.
-11 Thou hast made us like sheep [appointed] for food, And hast scattered us among the nations.
-12 Thou sellest thy people for nought, And hast not increased [thy wealth] by their price.
-13 Thou makest us a reproach to our neighbors, A scoffing and a derision to them that are round about us.
-14 Thou makest us a byword among the nations, A shaking of the head among the peoples.
-15 All the day long is my dishonor before me, And the shame of my face hath covered me, 16 For the voice of him that reproacheth and blasphemeth, By reason of the enemy and the avenger.
+9 In anger Thou hast cast off and causest us to blush, And goest not forth with our hosts.
+10 Thou causest us to turn backward from an adversary, And those hating us, Have spoiled for themselves.
+11 Thou makest us food like sheep, And among nations Thou hast scattered us.
+12 Thou sellest Thy people—without wealth, And hast not become great by their price.
+13 Thou makest us a reproach to our neighbours, A scorn and a reproach to our surrounders.
+14 Thou makest us a simile among nations, A shaking of the head among peoples.
+15 All the day my confusion 'is' before me, And the shame of my face hath covered me.
+16 Because of the voice of a reproacher and reviler, Because of an enemy and a self-avenger.

-17 All this is come upon us; Yet have we not forgotten thee, Neither have we dealt falsely in thy covenant.
-18 Our heart is not turned back, Neither have our steps declined from thy way, 19 That thou hast sore broken us in the place of jackals, And covered us with the shadow of death.
-20 If we have forgotten the name of our God, Or spread forth our hands to a strange god; 21 Will not God search this out?
-For he knoweth the secrets of the heart.
-22 Yea, for thy sake are we killed all the day long; We are accounted as sheep for the slaughter.
-23 Awake, why sleepest thou, O Lord?
-Arise, cast [us] not off for ever.
-24 Wherefore hidest thou thy face, And forgettest our affliction and our oppression?
-25 For our soul is bowed down to the dust: Our body cleaveth unto the earth.
-26 Rise up for our help, And redeem us for thy lovingkindness' sake.
+17 All this met us, and we did not forget Thee, Nor have we dealt falsely in Thy covenant.
+18 We turn not backward our heart, Nor turn aside doth our step from Thy path.
+19 But Thou hast smitten us in a place of dragons, And dost cover us over with death-shade.
+20 If we have forgotten the name of our God, And spread our hands to a strange God, 21 Doth not God search out this?
+For He knoweth the secrets of the heart.
+22 Surely, for Thy sake we have been slain all the day, Reckoned as sheep of the slaughter.
+23 Stir up—why dost Thou sleep, O Lord?
+Awake, cast us not off for ever.
+24 Why Thy face hidest Thou?
+Thou forgettest our afflictions and our oppression, 25 For bowed to the dust hath our soul, Cleaved to the earth hath our belly.
+26 Arise, a help to us, And ransom us for thy kindness' sake.

 A Song for the King's Marriage

-6 Thy throne, O God, is for ever and ever: A sceptre of equity is the sceptre of thy kingdom.
-7 Thou hast loved righteousness, and hated wickedness: Therefore God, thy God, hath anointed thee With the oil of gladness above thy fellows.
-8 All thy garments [smell of] myrrh, and aloes, [and] cassia; Out of ivory palaces stringed instruments have made thee glad.
-9 Kings' daughters are among thy honorable women: At thy right hand doth stand the queen in gold of Ophir.
+6 Thy throne, O God, 'is' age-during, and for ever, A sceptre of uprightness 'Is' the sceptre of Thy kingdom.
+7 Thou hast loved righteousness and hatest wickedness, Therefore God, thy God, hath anointed thee, Oil of joy above thy companions.
+8 Myrrh and aloes, cassia! all thy garments, Out of palaces of ivory Stringed instruments have made thee glad.
+9 Daughters of kings 'are' among thy precious ones, A queen hath stood at thy right hand, In pure gold of Ophir.